Texthead1/Runes/Docs/SkylanderFormat.md

 ### Captured Trophy Villains

-16 bit long bit field that represents which villains has been unlocked within the cup.
+16 bit long bit field that represents which villains have been unlocked within the cup.
 Note that none of this exists for the Kaos Trophy; he is unlocked just by reading the figure on the Portal.

 Road Racers (Land villains)
 * Bit 0: Glumshanks in Steam Roller